-For tapping, the purpose of lubrication is to reduce friction.
+The purpose of lubrication in tapping is to reduce friction.

-Therefore, generally, lubricant is used for tapping, not coolant;
+Therefore, lubricants are generally used for tapping, not coolants.

-If it is a coolant, add EP (ultra-high pressure) or HP (high pressure) additives.
+If a coolant is used, add EP (ultra-high pressure) or HP (high pressure) additives.

-The tap has a fixed large amount of feed, which is controlled by the tap pitch, and the drilling feed can be adjusted to the control load.
+The tap has a fixed, large feed rate that is controlled by the tap pitch, while the drilling feed can be adjusted to control the load.